-That seems that the mentality of criminally inclined people is such that the tragic fate of other criminals does not inspire them with ough fear to restrain them from taking chances.
+all seems that the mentality of criminally inclined people is such that the tragic fate of pther criminals does not inspire them with amough fear to restrain them from taking chances.
 Each criminal thinks he is smarter than the law and the police.
-Often he is, but in is inevitable.
+Often he is, but that is inevitable.